Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Large deviations and the Arrhenius law

 \section{Large deviations and the Arrhenius law}

 We now address the important question of the dependency of the attractor structure and the transition rate between attractors, with respect to the parameter $\alpha$.
-From equation \ref{effeq}, as a direct consequence of Freidlin-Wentzell theory \citep{FW}, a large-deviation principle for the full system can be inferred.
+From equation (\ref{effeq}), as a direct consequence of Freidlin-Wentzell theory \citep{FW}, a large-deviation principle for the full system can be inferred.
+The main ideas of Freidlin--Wentzell large deviation theory are sketched in Appendix A.

 In particular, an Arrhenius law must be present.
+If we call $T$ the mean waiting time before a spontaneous transition occurs, an Arrhenius law with large deviation rate $\alpha$ is a relation $T \propto {\rm exp}\left(\frac{\Delta V}{\alpha} \right)$. $\Delta V$ can be computed from $F$ and $\sigma$ in equation (\ref{effeq}) by formula (A2) in appendix A. Moreover, as explained in section 3\ref{saddle}, the existence of $F$ and $\sigma$ and their definition from equation (\ref{eq:barotropic}) are justified in the limit $\alpha \rightarrow 0$, in the theoretical works \cite{Bouchet_Nardini_Tangarife_2013_Kinetic_JStatPhys} and \cite{bouchet2018fluctuations}, respectively.
+Moreover those works explain how to compute $F$ and $\sigma$ in principle from equation (\ref{eq:barotropic}).
+This gives a way to possibly compute $F$, $\sigma$ and $\Delta V$ numerically from (\ref{eq:barotropic}) and (A2).
+However, this is a very complex numerical/theoretical program that has not been performed so far.
+In this section, we will follow another route and check through direct numerical simulations and the AMS algorithm the Arrhenius law.\\

-One can rephrase this result even more radically by saying that the effective dynamics described in figure \ref{eff} and obtained for $\alpha=10^{-3}$ is indeed valid in the limit $\alpha \to 0$.
-Reactive tubes, such as those shown in figure \ref{TR}, in this case concentrate near well-defined instanton paths.
+A consequence of the large-deviation principle is that the effective dynamics described in Fig.~\ref{eff} is indeed valid in the limit $\alpha \to 0$, so that reactive tubes, such as those shown in Fig.~\ref{TR}, in this case concentrate near well-defined instanton paths.

-Before hand, we investigate how the mean behavior of the stationary states is affected by $\alpha$.
-Values of $(\sigma_1^*,\sigma_2^*,\sigma_3^*)$, for different values of $\alpha$, are reported in table~\ref{t1}.
-We conclude that the three alternating jet attractors, corresponding to figure~\ref{den}, are slightly more asymmetric when $\alpha$ is decreased.
-In particular, the closest jets become closer as $\alpha$ decreases, whereas $\sigma_1$ stays almost unchanged.
-The effects of the resolution and viscosity are probably becoming more important so that one cannot investigate further the limiting behavior.